How to Read Geopolitical Event Odds

 These patterns appear repeatedly in live geopolitical markets.
 Recognizing them won’t make you money — but it may stop you from panic-buying into a reversal.

-| Pattern | What Happens | What It Means |
+| Pattern | What happens | Why | What it means |

-| Denial Spike | Market drops 5–8¢ on denial | Usually reverses in 1–4h unless denial is credible |
+| Denial Spike | Market drops 5–8¢ on denial | Reflexive short-sellers | Usually reverses in 1–4h unless denial is credible |

-| "Very Good Talks" Bump | Market jumps 10–15¢ | Often fades; watch for implementation signals |
+| “Very Good Talks” Bump | Market jumps 10–15¢ | Optimism momentum | Often fades; watch for implementation signals |

-| Both Sides Claim Progress | Market drifts higher slowly | More durable than headline bumps |
+| Both Sides Claim Progress | Market drifts higher slowly | Uncertainty narrowing | More durable than headline bumps |

-| Third-Party Confirms Talks | Market holds new level | Least likely to reverse |
+| Third-Party Confirms Talks | Market holds new level | Confirmation signal | Least likely to reverse |

-| Official Denial of Talks Already in Progress | Market ignores denial | Credibility gap = zero weight |
+| Official Denial of Talks Already in Progress | Market ignores denial | Market already priced talks | Credibility gap = zero weight |

-What to Watch for Resolution Timing
+What to watch for resolution timing

 Resolution is the only thing that actually pays out.
 Market price ≠ your payout until the market resolves.